“I have enough character,” I’ve been known to say when anyone tells me that a trying experience for me “builds character.”

 If you choose to read this book, listen to Brooks’ TED talk on character first and read what you find online.
 Then you’ll have a flavor of why he, as a columnist and PBS contributor, among other things, is referred to as “one of the leading intellectuals of our times.”
 Read just 50 pages as a time.
 That’s all my brain could manage.
 But little by little, I came to appreciate what he was trying to say.
 Let’s get our priorities straight.
 Let’s try to balance our lives.

-Just for today I want my eulogy to say, “After her husband died, she never gave up, Even though he’d done everything around the house, including cooking, she learned to address plumbing issues, assemble furniture, navigate a grocery store, make at least two recipes, deal with growing physical decline.
-And continue her habit of hanging out on her couch, developing character as she smiled contentedly, behaved as pleasantly as possible, listened to all without judgement, and tried not to become a burden to anyone in her old age.”
+Just for today I want my eulogy to say, “After her husband died, she never gave up.
+Even though he’d done everything around the house, including cooking, she learned to address plumbing issues, assemble furniture, navigate a grocery store, make at least two recipes, deal with growing physical decline.
+And continued her habit of hanging out on her couch, developing character as she smiled contentedly, behaved as pleasantly as possible, listened to all without judgement, and tried not to become a burden to anyone in her old age.”

 Smile!
 Want to join me?
 Care to chat?
 Stop over for coffee.
 After 34 months of widowhood, I’ve finally learned how to work Marv’s Mr. Coffee pot.